Pusheen-cat/CLeAR_2023/README.md

 It contains all code, datasets, and models necessary to reproduce the paper's results.

-This was built based on the NNCH: https://github.com/google-deepmind/neural_networks_chomsky_hierarchy, so it shares many parts of the code.
+This was built based on the [NNCH](https://github.com/google-deepmind/neural_networks_chomsky_hierarchy), so it shares many parts of the code.
 ## Content

 ```